Tips for Teaching Kids Responsible Social Media Use

 Promote the use of social media for learning new things and connecting with positive communities.
 Teach them to be critical of the information they find online and to use social media to support and uplift others.
 Encouraging them to follow accounts that inspire creativity, learning, and positive interactions can help shape a healthy social media experience.

 Teach your child to come to you or another trusted adult if they encounter cyberbullying.
-Discuss the importance of not responding to the bully and documenting the bullying behavior by taking screenshots.
-It’s also important to report the behavior to the social media platform and, if necessary, to the school or relevant authorities.
+Discuss the importance of not responding to the bully and documenting the bullying behaviour by taking screenshots.
+It’s also important to report the behaviour to the social media platform and, if necessary, to the school or relevant authorities.

 Emphasize the importance of in-person interactions and how they build empathy and understanding in ways that online interactions cannot.
 Encourage your child to balance their social media use with real-life activities and friendships.
 Participating in family activities, sports, or other social events can help them appreciate the value of face-to-face relationships and develop social skills that are crucial for their overall development.